munnakalyani/ai-hospital-management-system/README.md

 Appointments are stored in a **SQLite database**.

+### Appointments Screenshot

 ![Appointments](screenshots/appointments.png)

 ---

-### 🤖 AI Disease Prediction
+# 🤖 AI Disease Prediction

-The system includes a machine-learning module that predicts a possible disease based on selected symptoms.
+The system includes a machine-learning-based disease prediction feature.

-The prediction system accepts symptoms such as:
+Users can enter/select symptoms such as:

-* Fever
+* 🌡️ Fever
-* Cough
+* 😷 Cough
-* Headache
+* 🤕 Headache
-* Fatigue
+* 😴 Fatigue

-The trained machine-learning model processes the selected symptoms and returns a predicted disease.
+The trained machine-learning model processes the symptoms and returns a predicted disease.

+### AI Prediction Screenshot

 ![AI Disease Prediction](screenshots/prediction.png)

-> **Note:** This prediction feature is intended for educational and demonstration purposes and should not be used as a substitute for professional medical diagnosis.
+> ⚠️ **Medical Disclaimer:** This AI prediction feature is developed for educational and demonstration purposes only.
+It is not a medical diagnostic tool and should not replace advice from a qualified healthcare professional.

 ---

-## 🧠 Machine Learning
+# 🧠 Machine Learning

-The project uses a trained machine-learning model for disease prediction.
+The machine-learning component uses a dataset containing symptoms and disease information.

-The model files are stored inside the `model/` directory:
+The trained model is stored using Joblib.

 ```text
 model/